Mississippi News

 Ross and his sister have spoken publicly about their entry into the wing business.
 The rapper – whose 2006 song “Hustlin” launched him to fame – told Forbes in 2014 that he first thought about opening a franchise of his favorite wing spot shortly after his music career took off.

-Ross cut the ribbon to open the Clarksdale location in 2020.
+Ross cut the ribbon to open the downtown Clarksdale location in 2020.

-“This is an for in Clarksdale and an opportunity for the Black community,” Ross told local media during the opening ceremony.
+“This is an opportunity for jobs in Clarksdale and an opportunity for the Black community,” Ross told local media during the opening ceremony.
 “This will bring people downtown and Clarksdale needs that.”

 The rapper had a cluster of locations in Memphis, but Wingstop’s corporate office said Boss Wings has transferred those locations to a new operator.
 Most of the family’s locations are throughout the southeast and Miami, where Ross lives.